artsy/Swift-at-Artsy/Beginners/Lesson Five/README.md

 }
 ```

 If you remember how a `Bool` can represent on and off, and then an `enum` can be the same kind of idea but with more states.

-Well `if` represents something being on or off and `switch` represents multiple states.
+Well, we've been using an `if` to represent something being true or false.
+Then the equivilent for an enum is a `switch`, which represents multiple exclusive states.

 A `switch` has to cover every possible state.
 So lets look at our example above.
 We make a switch on our variable `number`.
 Swift knows that `number` is a Int, so we can check the different types of Ints we know of.
 In this case, `1` and `2`.
 We can't just check for those though, because we have to represent _every_ Int.
 As this is pretty much impossible, we can use a thing called `default` to represent every state we have not covered.